jcxplorer/upstatic-ruby/README.md

 # Upstatic

+**Note:** A new and improved Upstatic is under development.
+It's a complete rewrite in Go, and will be open sourced soon.

 Deploy your static sites to S3.
 Supports Cloudront object invalidation, file gzipping, and configuration of cache control headers.